 Off pump coronary artery bypass surgery [electronic resource] Ed. by Raymond Cartier.
 This ebook is available through the eBook Collection.
 Search the title in eBook Collection or in the library catalog.
 LSCS library catalog titles with [electronic resource] added to the title include hyperlinks directly under the subject headings listing.
 From off-campus, you will need the 14-digit barcode number from your LSCS ID or library card.

 AARC Times - American Association for Respiratory Care.
 Located with other current medical journals in the Reference Section (call number R) This publication is not available in the library databases, however, if you are a member of AARC, you may login with your AARC member number for archived issues.

-Respiratory Care - Use the Publications or Publication Search link in specific databases to search or browse recent articles.
+Respiratory Care - Find current issues in the research journals area and check out any issue except the most recent.
+For online access, use the Publications or Publication Search link in specific databases to search or browse recent articles.
 CINAHL (2008 to date) and Health Reference Center Academic (2007 to date) include the full-text for this journal.
 Archived articles from January 2003 through December 2009 may be found on the American Association for Respiratory Care (AARC)'s journal web pages.

 To locate specific journals available through our databases, search our A - Z: Lone Star Electronic Journal List.

 As you begin, narrow your topic to a size that you can manage.
 Consider keywords that will help you find the information you need.
 These can be names of a specific respiratory diseases, or broader identifying terms such as respiratory care, respiratory disease, or lung disease.
 Use these keywords for locating information in the library catalog, electronic databases, and on the internet.
 Keywords will include the name of the disease your have chosen, signs and symptoms, treatment, therapy, drugs or psychopharmacologic treatment, and interventions; also consider the age of the population you are focusing on.